Dog Won’t Eat Food but Eats Treats? Here's What to Do

 - Airway and Lung Diseases – Diseases of the airway include problems associated with the nose, trachea, and lungs.
 Pets that have nasal diseases, such as infections or cancer, can’t smell their food and often won’t eat or will only eat treats.
 Pets with lung diseases may have a compromised ability to breathe, which causes them to not want to eat as it can be difficult to eat and breathe at the same time.

 - Blood Diseases – There are many functions of the blood.
 Loss of blood or anemia from a variety of issues can cause dogs to become lethargic, weak, and lose their appetite.
-Anemia can result from loss of blood from trauma, ulcerations, immune-mediated problems where the body starts destroying its own red blood cells, or cancer.
+Anemia can result from loss of blood from trauma, ulcerations, immune-mediated problems (where the body starts destroying its own red blood cells), or cancer.
 Often, we also see lethargy and weakness with diseases of the blood.

 - Neurologic Diseases – The neurologic system is focused on the brain, spinal cord, and nerves.
-Diseases that cause seizures, lack of coordination, inability to walk, or pain can all cause lack of appetite.
+Diseases that cause seizures, lack of coordination, inability to walk, or pain can all cause a lack of appetite.
 There are hundreds of neurological diseases that include intervertebral disc disease, brain tumors, epilepsy, and vestibular disease, just to name a few.

 - Other Diseases – Any diseases that cause pain, such as a fracture, arthritis, or even something like eye pain, can cause lack of appetite.